Axway/amplify-central/content/en/docs/connect_manage_environ/connect_api_manager/deploy-your-agents-with-amplify-cli.md

 ### Step 3: Identify yourself to Amplify platform with Axway CLI

+There are two ways to authenticate with Axway CLI:

+* with an administrator username/password via a browser
+* with a platform service account and a username/password via a prompt

+#### Default mode with browser authentication

 Run the following command to use Central CLI to log in with your Amplify platform credentials:

 ```shell